Annoraaq/grid-engine/readme.md

 - `stopMovingRandomly(charId: string): void`

   Stops moving a character randomly.

 - `moveTo(charId: string, targetPos: Phaser.Math.Vector2): void`

   Initiates movement toward the specified `targetPos`.
 The movement will happen along one shortest path.
 If no such path exists, the character will repeatedly check for a path to open up and remain still in the meantime.

+- `addCharacter(charData: CharacterData): void`

+  Adds a character on the go.

+- `hasCharacter(charId: string): boolean`

+  Checks whether a character with the given ID is registered.

 ## Troubleshooting